-4.2.3 - E-content developed by teachers such as: e-PG- Pathshala, CEC (under e-PG- Pathshala CEC (Under Graduate) SWAYAM other MOOCs platform NPTEL/NMEICT/any other Government initiatives & Earning Management System (LMS) etc
+4.2.3 - E-content developed by teachers such as: e-PG- Pathshala, CEC (under e-PG- Pathshala CEC (Under Graduate) SWAYAM other MOOCs platform NPTEL/NMEICT/any other Government initiatives & Eamp; institutional (Learning Management System (LMS) etc

-Name of the Teacher Name of the Module Platform on which module is developed Date of launching e- content Mrs. Sarvesha Dhaimodkar Redemption of Preference Shares YouTube 24/09/2018
+Name of the Teacher Name of the Module Platform on which module is developed Date of launching e- content Mrs. Ana Falleiro 1) Meaning, Objectives and Requirements of a good Measures of central Tendency.
+2) Arithmetic Mean Meaning and Definition of ungrouped data and grouped data.
+DISHTAVO 05/10/2020 View File